Everything you need to know about what Covid-19 means for businesses

-The Self-Employment Income Support Scheme will allow the self-employed or a member of a partnership to claim a taxable grant of 80% of their average monthly trading profits, paid out in a single instalment covering three months, and capped at £7,500 in total.
+The scheme will allow the self-employed or a member of a partnership to claim a taxable grant of 80% of their average monthly trading profits, paid out in a single instalment covering 3 months, and capped at £7,500 altogether.

 The self-employed can apply for the scheme if they: